 3. Lower your monthly expenses as much as you can (within reason)

-The easiest way to save money fast is usually to reduce your spending, and what better place to start than the purchases you make on a regular basis?
+The easiest way to save money fast is usually to reduce your spending, and what better place to start than the purchases you make regularly?
 Here are some good questions to ask yourself:

 - Do you have a gym membership you don’t use?
 Consider replacing your gym habit with running or at-home workouts.
 If you usually hop on the treadmill at the gym, look into buying a cheap used treadmill to use at home instead.
 Just make sure you’re not spending so much on your at-home equipment that it cancels out your savings.
 Or better yet, run outside.